ysyk2021/how-to-build-trust-based-workplace-relationships-that-foster-open-communication-and/src/chapter-5-2.md

-# Strategies for Practicing Empathy and Emotional Intelligence

 In this chapter, we will explore practical strategies for practicing empathy and emotional intelligence in order to build trust-based workplace relationships.
 These strategies will help you understand and connect with your colleagues on a deeper level, fostering open communication and strong bonds.
 By implementing these strategies, you can cultivate a supportive and harmonious work environment.